samkennerly/chengdu/README.md

   ```
   Select a Python Environment
   ```
-  **Caution:** This prompt is a VSCode bug.
-The options shown are Python interpreters, not python environments.
-- Choose any recent Python version.
+- The options VSCode shows are Python versions, not python environments.
+Choose any recent Python version.
 - VSCode should show this prompt:
   ```
   Enter a name for the virtual environment